How to prevent osteoporosis after hysterectomy?

 This blog is reader-supported.
 When you buy through a link on our site, we earn a commission at no extra cost to you.
 Read more

-Every woman having a hysterectomy needs to know that there is a lot she can do to prevent osteoporosis.
+It is important for women having hysterectomy to know that they can prevent osteoporosis by taking the right steps.
 Unfortunately, many women are not aware of how important screening for osteoporosis is after a hysterectomy.

 With the onset of menopause, your ovaries produce less and less estrogen.
-Estrogen plays an important role in the production of new bone and female bone health.
+Estrogen plays an important role in new bone production and female bone health.
 Loss of estrogen during menopause will accelerate bone loss.

 Osteoporosis is a disease where your bones become porous and weak, and you are at a higher risk of fractures.
-You may not be aware of the fact you have osteoporosis.
+It is possible that you do not know that you have osteoporosis.
 This disease is usually without symptoms and is only discovered when the bones are so fragile that fractures occur.

 Risk factors that make you more vulnerable to developing osteoporosis are your diet, hormones, genes, and lifestyle.